-Creamy and velvety, Fettuccine Alfredo, an Italian classic, is flavored subtly by butter and cream and cheese screams “eat me” to one’s inner gourmet and gourmand.
+Creamy and velvety, Fettuccine Alfredo, an Italian classic flavored subtly but voluptuously with butter and cream and cheese, screams “eat me” to one’s inner gourmet and gourmand.
 But, as you can imagine with such an ingredient list, it is pretty much a no-no for nearly everyone except the most intrepid eater.

 Which is a pity, really, because shouldn’t we all be eating more pleasure-giving food rather than less?
 Ergo, my Vegan Fettuccine Alfredo.
 While I won’t pretend that my version that has a sauce made of cashews is very low-calorie, for those of you who have missed eating Fettuccine Alfredo for some reason or the other, this is a great, lower-fat alternative so full of flavor that you just won’t miss the dairy.

 Cashew cream is a great substitute for dairy cream in this vegan fettuccine alfredo because it has a similar flavor and mouth-feel.
 I added a couple of wonderful flavor boosters to the cashew cream to make the Alfredo sauce all the more special: cheesy nutritional yeast and a whole head of creamy roasted garlic.

 Be sure to add some sage to your sauce.
 Its smoky, earthy notes are perfect with the mushrooms.

 - 16 ounces of fettuccine pasta, cooked per package directions.
 Time it so your pasta is al dente just as you are ready to mix with the sauce.

 - 1 tsp extra virgin olive oil

 - 4 cups mushrooms, sliced